Information on Benefits

 - There must be a clear link between how the property has been adapted and the disability or the Disabled Persons Allowance (DPA) will not be paid.

-Mobility allowance is a component of the disability living allowance (DLA) this component is to help you get about.
-The mobility allowance comes in Lower rate or Higher rate, The lower rate is given to people who need guidance or supervision outdoors and the Higher rate is given to those who have any other, more severe walking problems.
-Depending on what rate of mobility allowance you get you may be able to use the benefit for a Motability car.
+Mobility allowance is a component of the PIP mobility component this component is to help you get about.
+The mobility allowance comes in standard rate or enhanced rate.
+The standard rate is given to people who need guidance or supervision outdoors and the enhanced rate is given to those who have any other, more severe walking problems.
+If you receive the enhanced rate you can choose to use the benefit for a Motability car.

 For help and support with applying for Benefits contact your local Citizen’s Advice service